GoogleChrome/web.dev/src/site/content/en/blog/intrinsic-layout-nav/index.md

 ---
 title: Intrinsic Navbar Layout
-subhead: A resilient and flexible navigation component
+subhead: An accessible, resilient and flexible navigation component
 authors:
   - adamargyle
-description: Grid, minmax(), min-content, and fr units make this intrinsic task straight forward
+description: >
+  From a picture of a navbar, to having a navbar
 web_lighthouse: N/A
 date: 2019-06-14
 hero: hero.jpeg